 The Workfare Income Supplement Scheme (WIS) is a permanent scheme that helps lower wage workers in Singapore by supplementing their income in cash and CPF top-ups.

 The scheme was enhanced in 2020 to raise the qualifying income ceiling from $2,000 to $2,300 and increased the payout amounts.
-In recognition of the fact that lower income earners are more greatly impacted by the COVID-19 recession, the Workfare Special Payment was also introduced.
+The Workfare Special Payment was also introduced in recognition of the fact that lower income earners were more greatly impacted by the COVID-19 recession.
+To support lower wage workers, the WIS is enhanced again for Work Year 2023, as announced in Budget 2022.

 Here’s what you should know about WIS and how much eligible Singaporeans will receive each year.

 Read Also: 6 Enhancements Announced In Budget 2022 That Affect Lower-Wage Workers

 For employees to qualify for Workfare, you must be a Singapore Citizen, above the age of 35 and earning a monthly gross income of no more than $2,300.
 The age requirement is waived for those who have disabilities.

 [Update] From Work Year 2023, The age requirement will be lowered to 30.
 The income cap will also be extended to $2,500.
 This will benefit more lower wage workers.
 Additionally, all persons with disabilities will qualify for the highest payout tier regardless of age.